Near-Optimal Algorithms for Making the Gradient Small in Stochastic Minimax Optimization

-\begin{rmk} Our theoretical analysis is not limited to convex-concave minimax optimization, while it is suitable for finding a point with small norm for any general monotonic operator.
-Please refer to our proofs in later section for more details. \end{rmk}

-We provide some discussion for comparing RAIN with related work. \begin{itemize} \item In convex optimization, \cite{allen2018make} proposed the recursive regularization technique for finding the nearly-stationary point stochastically, which can be regarded as a special case of our anchored framework.
-Note that \cite{allen2018make}'s analysis relies on the convexity of the objective function and it is not suitable for convex-concave objectives, needless to say for general monotone operators. \item In minimax optimization, \cite{yoon2021accelerated,lee2021fast} considered variants of (stochastic) extragradient method by using initial point $z_0$ as the anchor.
+\paragraph{Connection to Related Work} We provide some discussion on comparing RAIN with related work. \begin{itemize} \item In convex optimization, \citet{allen2018make} proposed the recursive regularization technique for finding the nearly stationary point stochastically, which can be regarded as a special case of our anchored framework.
+However, \citeauthor{allen2018make}'s analysis depends on the convexity of the objective function, which is not suitable for minimax problem.
+In contrast, the analysis of RAIN is mainly based on the monotonicity of the gradient operator, which is more general than convex optimization. \item In minimax optimization, \citet{yoon2021accelerated,lee2021fast} considered variants of (stochastic) extragradient method by using initial point $z_0$ as the fixed anchor.
 In contrast, the proposed algorithm RAIN adjusts the anchoring point $z_s$ with iterations, which leads to the sequence of anchoring points $\{z_s\}$ converges to $z^*$.
-As a result, the RAIN achieve the near optimal SFO complexity in total (see Table \ref{tab:result}). \item Several existing methods~\cite{lin2020near,zhao2022accelerated,kovalev2022first,luo2021near,yang2020catalyst} introduce the proximal point iteration
+As a result, the RAIN achieves near-optimal SFO complexity in the stochastic setting (see Table \ref{tab:result}). \item Several existing methods~\citep{lin2020near,zhao2022accelerated,kovalev2022first,luo2021near,yang2020catalyst} introduce the proximal point iteration

-which is useful to establish the near-optimal algorithms for unbalanced minimax optimization.
-However, it is questionable whether the one-sided regularization is helpful to find near-stationary point in our stochastic setting (\ref{prob:main}). \end{itemize}
+which is useful to establish the near-optimal algorithms for unbalanced minimax optimization in the offline scenario.
+However, it is questionable whether the one-sided regularization is helpful in finding near-stationary points in stochastic minimax problem~(\ref{prob:main}). \end{itemize}